rcgc/StochasticMatrix/README.md

 ## How to use it
 Run the python script:
 - `python main.py`
-- Choose between the following options
+- Choose between the following options:

 1. Enter matrix manually
   - 3)Calculate probability from going to one state to another in n steps
   - 4)Calculate long-term(steady) state of the matrix